rstudio/team-admin.rstudio.com/docs/rstudio_package_manager/install_rspm.md

 ![image](assets/rstudio-toolchain.png)

-RStudio Package Manager provides a centralized solution for managing R packages for all users within your organization, from development to publishing and deployment.
+RStudio Package Manager supports all other uses of R within your organization, from development to publishing and deployment.

 ## Architecture

-### Architecture

 RSPM can be used with direct access to CRAN or in air-gapped / offline installations.